ahmed13131/Helping-functions/README.md

 <br/>

 #### fill_lin_rand ( messy_df, metric , colnames ):
-fill the Nan values by Linear Regression or by Randon Forest.
+fill the Nan values by Linear Regression or by Random Forest.

 * messy_df -> data frame you want to work on.
 * metric -> model you want to work with (Linear Reg , Random forest).